-To understand how your taxes work, you have to first figure out your profit.
-Put very simply, that means first you have to know what you made.
-Then you have to know what your expenses were.
-Subtract expenses from your revenue and that's your profit.
+To understand how your taxes work, you must first figure out your profit.
+Put simply that means first you must know what you made.
+Then you have to understand what your expenses were.
+Subtract expenses from your net income, and that's your profit.

-This is really good news.
-That's because it means you can write off all of your business expenses without going through the itemized deduction process.
-In other words, you can claim things like miles, phone expenses, delivery bags even if you claim the standard deduction.
+This is excellent news.
+It means you can write off all your Uber Eats business expenses without going through the itemized deduction process.
+In other words, you can claim things like miles, phone expenses, and delivery bags even if you claim the standard deduction.

-Uber Eats does some things very differently when it comes to reporting your income.
+Uber Eats does some things very differently regarding reporting your income.

 4. Your car expenses can reduce your taxable income by thousands

-Remember that you are taxed on profit.
-It's based on what's left over after expenses.
+- Your taxes are based on what's left over after expenses

 5. There are several other business expenses you can write off.

-A lot of drivers make the mistake of thinking that if they claim the mileage deduction, they can't claim any other expenses at all.
+Many self-employed individuals make the mistake of thinking that if they claim the standard mileage deduction, they can't claim any other expenses.
 Understand that the distinction here is between the standard mileage rate and actual VEHICLE expenses.
-Non vehicle expenses can still be claimed either way.
+Non vehicle expenses can still be deducted either way.

-If you buy delivery bags for your business, you can claim that as an expense.
-If you bought the paid subscription for Hurdlr to track your business expenses, that's a part of running your business.
+If you buy delivery bags for your business, that's a legitimate business expense.
+A paid subscription for apps like Hurdlr that track your business expenses is a normal part of running your business.

-Remember the phantom extra pay that Uber Eats reports as mentioned in concept #3?
-Uber claims that's a charge they deducted from your pay for their service fees and commissions.
+Remember the phantom extra pay that Uber Eats reports, as mentioned in concept #3?
+Uber claims that's a charge they deducted from your earnings for service fees and commissions.
 That's a deductible expense.
-Claiming that is the way you make up for the extra that they claim to have paid that you never received.
+Claiming that is how you make up for the extra they claim to have paid that you never received.

 6. Schedule C is the most important tax form outside your 1040.

-When it becomes tax time, the place to put all that down is on a form called Schedule C: Profit and Loss from Business.
+Now we get into what to do with all that.
+At tax time, the place you put it all down is a form called Schedule C: Profit and Loss from Business.

 This is where most everything happens for your business taxes.

-Another part of this series goes into a lot more detail on how to fill out Schedule C as an Uber Eats delivery driver.
+The business expenses part of our Uber Eats tax series discusses some of the expenses and expense categories, while another article goes in-depth on how to fill out Schedule C as an Uber Eats delivery driver.